 Applicants are requested to enter in their Nature of Business and applicants choose from NACE codes Version 2: Nace code 2.pdf

 The CRO does not check proposed business names against names on the registers of companies or business names.
 It is advisable, therefore, to investigate the possibility of others having rights in the name which it is proposed to use before incurring expenditure on business stationery, etc. Applicants are advised to check those registers to ensure the proposed business name does not conflict with a company name or trade mark since any person claiming to have a right to that name could take an infringement action or a passing off action to defend his/her interest.

 You can check the register of companies and register of business names free of charge using the Search Facility.

-You can undertake a search of the trade mark register at the Patents Office.
+You can undertake a search of the trade mark register at the Intellectual Property Office of Ireland.

 You should note that registration of a business name: